sarthakpranesh/nnGo/readme.md

 ## Setting It Up
 1. git clone https://github.com/sarthakpranesh/nnGo.git
 2. cd nnGo
 3. That's it hurray!
-You can use the main.go as a playground to test the library out!!!
+You can checkout the `examples` subdirectory as a playground to test the library out!!!
- There is also a XOR example that pre-exists in that file to help you out.

  ## About library
  The `cuslib` folder in this repo holds two files, Matrix.go and NN.go.
 Matrix.go contains all required